ace-subido/ace-subido.github.com/src/_posts/2017-05-21-improving-our-wifi-at-home.md

 #### For devices

 - Unless you're doing something out of the norm, like remote tunnels to datacenters, don't set your DNS servers.
 Let the router supply them for you.
+- If you're using Google Chrome, flush your DNS cache.
+You can do this by typing this address at the chrome address bar: chrome://net-internals/#dns .
+Then click 'Clear Host Cache'.

 #### "What do you use to test internet speeds?"